Ethan1709/HTB_labs/Easy/PermX.md

 Let's see what the website looks like, but first we need to edit the /etc/hosts to match the ip address to the domain permx.htb.
 After exploring, it looks like there is nothing interesting around.

-I decided to enumerate the directories with gobuster but I found nothing intetesting too.
+I decided to enumerate the directories with gobuster but I found nothing intetesting either.
 Then I decided to try my luck with a subdomain enumeration, let's see if we can get something interesting:
  - I used this command: